-The global economy, including the financial and credit markets, has recently experienced significant volatility and disruptions including increases in inflation rates, the ongoing conflict in Ukraine and rising fuel prices, rising interest rates, declines in consumer confidence, declines in economic growth, and uncertainty about economic stability.
+The global economy, including the financial and credit markets, has recently experienced and continues to experience significant volatility and disruptions including increases in inflation rates, the ongoing conflicts in Ukraine and the Middle East, rising fuel prices, rising interest rates, declines in consumer confidence, declines in economic growth, and uncertainty about economic stability.
 The severity and duration of the impact of broader macroeconomic conditions on our business is dynamic and cannot be predicted.